hacking-tools/setupBox/README.md

 When you are in the directory that the python folder is in you can run `python3 setupBox.py`

-Working on making the program run from anywhere.
+Working on making the program run from anywhere and the ability that it will create a directory in the `/boxes` directory.